Politics of Libya: Attempts for unity

 Due to the civil unrest between the two parliaments, the GNC and House of Representatives rejected around seven proposals of a power-sharing transitional constitution.
 In early December 2015 both parliaments, the GNC and the House of Representatives, agreed a declaration of principles calling for the formation of a joint ten-person committee to name an interim prime minister and two deputies, leading to new elections within two years.
 As a result, the Libyan Political Agreement (LPA) was adopted on December 13, 2015.
 Under the terms of the agreement, a nine-member Presidential Council and a seventeen-member interim Government of National Accord (GNA) was formed to replace the GNC, with a view to holding new elections within two years.
 The House of Representatives would continue to exist as a legislative power, including the authority to approve ministerial cabinet proposed by the GNA, and importantly, the authority to activate the LPA.

 This attempt at unification was unsuccessful, since Libya dawn would only accept under the condition of gaining control over Tripoli and the central bank, which was refused by the House of Representatives as they believed it would grant too large a share of power than it would through elections.
 As a result, the General National Assembly and House of Representatives are in a state of constitutional limbo, as the latter has not officially approved the LPA, and thus it is unclear to both parties, and the rest of society, whether the LPA is active.
 Three competing governments still remained by the end of 2016, disputes between which continuing until the formation of the GNU in 2015.
 Still, even with the establishment of this governmental structure, widespread human rights abuses exist throughout the country to this day; this is due to the lack of a central government to regulate the ten years of conflict that ensued after Gaddafi's reign.
 However, the country has made some "democratic" progress: Libya's score was trending upwards from 2011 to 2013 on the PolityIV authority trends scale, increasing from a -7 to a 1, shifting its categorization from "autocracy" to "anocracy."

-On March 2021, the interim Government of National Unity (GNU), unifying the Second Al-Thani Cabinet and the Government of National Accord was formed, only to face new opposition in Government of National Stability, until Libyan Political Dialogue Forum assured the ongoing ceasefire.
+In March 2021, the interim Government of National Unity (GNU), unifying the Second Al-Thani Cabinet and the Government of National Accord was formed, only to face new opposition in Government of National Stability, until Libyan Political Dialogue Forum assured the ongoing ceasefire.

 Political parties and elections

-On 7 July 2012, the Legislative body – the General National Congress – was elected.
+On 7 July 2012, the General National Congress, a new legislative body, was elected.
+It was replaced by a new House of Representatives in 2014.

+Municipal elections were held in 2011–2012, 2014, 2019–2021, and 2024–2026.